 The historic town was settled at the end of the 18th century, and has always been known for the spectacular gorge that slices through the center of the village.
-Today that gorge sits within Watkins Glen State Park, one of the most beautiful and beloved sites in the Finger Lakes.
+Today that gorge sits within Watkins Glen State Park, one of the most beautiful and beloved places to visit in the Finger Lakes.

-Watkins Glen is heralded for its natural beauty and plethora of outdoor activities.
+Watkins Glen is heralded for its natural beauty and plethora of things to do outdoors.
 Not only is Watkins Glen all about lake life, it is also home to Watkins Glen State Park, offering 19 waterfalls, plunging gorges, babbling brooks, and thick forest.

 Watkins Glen is a paradise for hikers, cyclists, and equestrians.
 But it is also one of the largest capitals for car-racing fans, home to Watkins Glen International, a world-renowned race course, as well as farm-to-table dining, local markets, and fishing adventures.

-Watkins Glen is a perfect town in the Finger Lakes from which to explore other places to visit in the region, like Keuka Lake, Cayuga Lake, and towns like Elmira and Ithaca.
+Watkins Glen is a perfect town in the Finger Lakes from which to explore other places in the region, like Keuka Lake, Cayuga Lake, and towns like Elmira and Ithaca.